Skip to main content

 Return to top

-No. If a company makes a search, a record shows on your report, but it won’t show whether your application was accepted or rejected.
+No. If an organisation performs a credit search against you, a record shows on your report that the search occurred, but it won’t show whether your application was accepted or rejected.

 Return to top